 Rock encountered in the foundation must be removed to provide more than the minimum bedding thickness underneath the bottom of the structure.
-Excavate wide enough to avoid any possibility of the pipe resting on rock and provide access to adequately haunch the pipe as shown in Figure 4 (right).
+Excavate wide enough to avoid any possibility of the pipe resting on rock and provide access to adequately haunch the pipe as shown in Figure 4.
 The excavated area is then backfilled with compacted, granular soil to cushion the pipe.

 Figure 4.
-Method of handling rock foundations. t = 1/2" (13mm) per foot (.30m) of fill over pipe, with 24" (.60m) the maximum.
+Method of handling rock foundations. t = 1/2 inch (13 millimeters) per foot (.30 meter) of fill over pipe, with 24 inches (.60 meter) the maximum.